What is Heteroskedasticity?

 To look for heteroskedasticity, it’s necessary to first run a regression and analyze the residuals.
 One of the most common ways of checking for heteroskedasticity is by plotting a graph of the residuals.

 Visually, if there appears to be a fan or cone shape in the residual plot, it indicates the presence of heteroskedasticity.
 Also, regressions with heteroskedasticity show a pattern where the variance of the residuals increases along with the fitted values.

 When heteroskedasticity exists in a regression, it can be categorized into two types: pure and impure heteroskedasticity:

 - Pure heteroskedasticity refers to situations where the correct number of independent variables are used (known as a model specification), but the residual plots demonstrate unequal variance.

-- Impure heteroskedasticity refers to situations where the incorrect number of independent variables are used (known as a model misspecification).
+- Impure heteroskedasticity refers to situations where an incorrect number of independent variables are used (known as model misspecification).
 In this case, the regression may include too few variables (underspecified) or too many variables (overspecified).
 Either way, it results in a model with unequal variance.